peterkhe1999/CheatSheet/OSCP/README.md

 ## Pass the Ticket

-The Pass the Ticket attack takes advantage of the TGS, which may be **exported** and re-injected elsewhere on the network and then used to authenticate to a specific service.
-In addition, if the service tickets belong to the current user, then no administrative privileges are required.
+This attack takes advantage of the TGS, which may be **exported** and re-injected elsewhere on the network and then used to authenticate to a specific service.

+If the service tickets belong to the current user, then no administrative privileges are required.

 E.g., To abuse an already existing session of dave.
 The dave user has privileged access to the backup folder located on WEB04 where our logged in user jen does not.